namespacelabs/foundation/universe/README.md

 Work in progress

-The extensions in this directory use an old syntax and are in the process of being migrated to Namespace resources.
+The extensions in this directory require the application extension framework and are in the process of being migrated to Namespace resources.